hphelion/docs.hpcloud.com/apispecs/swift/ga/hp-object-storage-api.md

 In conjunction with the HP Cloud Identity Service, the HP CLoud Object Storage service provides a number of ways to control access to the system as follows:

 * Authentication tokens.
 Using the HP Cloud Identity Service API, you can authenticate yourself for a specific tenant.
 The HP Cloud Identity Service returns a token.
 In subsequent operations, you include this token in the X-Auth-Token request header.
 The value of the token is used to identify you.
-If you are associated with the tenant, you now have full acccess to the HP Cloud Object Storage _account__.
+If you are associated with the tenant, you now have full acccess to the HP Cloud Object Storage account.
 See [Using Authentication Tokens](#using_tokens) for more information.

 * General Access Control Lists (ACLs).
 You can apply an ACL as meta-data on a container.
 This allows you to make the container and it's objects world readable or writtable.
 See [General Access Control Lists](#general_acls) for more information.